Scientific Name

 Description

-Cerochlamys pachyphylla is a small, clump-forming succulent with erect, finger-like leaves arranged in pairs shortly joined at the base.
-It has a short branched trunk and grows up to 4 inches (10 cm) tall, forming dense clumps.
+Cerochlamys pachyphylla is a small, clump-forming succulent with a short, branched trunk and erect, finger-like leaves arranged in pairs shortly joined at the base.
+It can grow up to 4 inches (10 cm) tall, forming dense clumps over time.
 The branches bear up to 3 leaf pairs.
-Leaves are club-shaped, three-angled near the tips, up to 2.8 inches (7 cm) long, and up to 0.3 inches (0.8 cm) wide.
+The leaves are club-shaped, three-angled near the tips, and can measure up to 2.8 inches (7 cm) long and 0.3 inches (0.8 cm) wide.
 They are grey-green to yellow-green, flushed red when the plant goes dormant in summer, and covered with a waxy layer, sometimes peeling in parts.

 The daisy-like flowers are pink to purple-pink and appear from late fall through winter.
-Fruits are 5-locular capsules.
+The fruits are 5-locular capsules.

 How to Grow and Care for Cerochlamys pachyphylla